Amr-Magdy95/FullStackOpen/part0/0.6/README.md

     browser->>browser: create a new note with content and date

-    browser->>browser: add notes on the frontend
+    browser->>browser: add the newly created note to the notes on the frontend

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     activate server